Elemental (2023 film): Development

 Peter Sohn, who previously directed the short film Partly Cloudy (2009) and the feature film The Good Dinosaur (2015), pitched the concept of Elemental to Pixar based on the idea of whether fire and water could ever connect or not.
 Sohn also said the idea for the film was inspired by his experiences as the son of immigrants in New York City in the 1970s.
-He stated: "My parents emigrated from Korea in the early 1970s and built a bustling grocery store in the Bronx."
+In his words, "My parents emigrated from Korea in the early 1970s and built a bustling grocery store in the Bronx."
 He also stated: "We were among many families who ventured to a new land with hopes and dreams — all of us mixing into one big salad bowl of cultures, languages, and beautiful little neighborhoods.
 That's what led me to Elemental."

 In an interview with The Hollywood Reporter, Sohn says the film's seven-year development period with Elemental is closely tied to his relationship with his family, and the idea first started following the release of The Good Dinosaur.
 He revealed that Ember was born in Element City, but grew up in a fire town, since the neighborhoods are split up.
-He stated: "I am quite emotional about getting the characters and the story out for sure."
-He also stated: "This movie is about thanking your parents and understanding their sacrifices.
+He said he was "quite emotional about getting the characters and the story out for sure."
+He also stated that Elemental "is about thanking your parents and understanding their sacrifices.
 My parents both passed away during the making of this thing.
 And so, it is hugely emotional, and I'm still processing a lot of it."